 Feedback from your team, from your customers.
 Improve on what can be improved and develop your teamwork at the same time!

-If you are a Phorest client and haven’t tried it yet, Client ReConnect is a true revolution regarding increasing salon client retention.
-In fact, wait until you hear about this amazing SMS campaign by Baroque Hair in Harrogate this summer.
+If you are a Phorest client and haven’t tried it yet, Client ReConnect is the number #1 tool in the industry to increase salon client retention.

 Case study: Last summer, Baroque Hair in Harrogate sent an SMS to a select list of clients using Phorest’s Client ReConnect tool in the marketing section.
 It was a super smart campaign by the team of stylists (they knew exactly who they were targeting and why).
 Firstly, they targeted two client categories: cut and style and also colour clients (i.e. clients who have had one of these services with the salon in the past).
 From just £5.06 of sent SMS, they generated over £5000 by getting clients back in!